 Media release

-Huong was interviewed by ABC Tropical North, ABC North Queensland, ABC Capricornia on 9 February 2024 on the new bill the “Right to Disconnect”.
+Huong was interviewed by ABC Tropical North, ABC North Queensland, ABC Capricornia on 9 February 2024 on the new bill the “Right to Disconnect: The Conversation: 5 million small business employees now have a right to disconnect from work unless it’s “unreasonable” — what does that mean?”.

 Media release on Queensland Resources Council's Workforce project